johanbove/johanbove.github.io/_posts/2015-07-07-tweetledee.markdown

 ## The set up was extremely easy.

-So I planned to use the Tweetledee application on a subdomain on my hosting account, so it would be nice an snug in it's own environment.
+So I planned to use the Tweetledee application on a subdomain on my hosting account, so it would be nice and snug in it's own environment.

 After I downloaded [the latest version of Tweetledee](https://github.com/chrissimpkins/tweetledee/releases), you need to set your [Twitter App consumer keys](https://apps.twitter.com/app/new) in the designated PHP file and it should be good to go.